4 Things I Learned When I Moved into My New Kitchen

-However, I did carve myself an hour of time and do one thing: I made a rough map of the kitchen with notes on where things would go.
+However, I did carve myself an hour of time to do one thing: I made a rough map of the kitchen with notes on where things would go.
 This post on setting up a kitchen was enormously helpful.
-First, I made a list of all the major groups of kitchen goods: dishes and glasses, sauce pans and pots, spice drawer, baking pantry, and so on.
+First, I made a list of all the major groups of kitchen goods: dishes and glasses, sauce pans and pots, spices, baking supplies, and so on.
 Then I actually took out some graph paper and mapped it all out.
 My goal was to get everything into generally the right zone in the kitchen; major reorganization could happen later.

 First meal in the new house?
 An egg scramble with chard, jarred red peppers, a stray potato, and leftover gouda cheese.
-No salt, though — the salt shaker is still MIA.
+No salt, though — the salt shaker was still MIA.

 My Kitchen Moving Takeaways

-- Pick your battles wisely: For me, it was important to have that basic map of the kitchen all set before I started opening boxes.
+- It’s important to pick your battles wisely.
+For me, it was important to have that basic map of the kitchen all set before I started opening boxes.
 For you, maybe the priority is painting the kitchen walls or finding containers that fit in the junk drawer.
-Whatever it is, understand that you won't be able to do everything on your list and pick your priorities.
+Whatever it is, understand that you won’t be able to do everything on your list and pick your priorities.

-- There are other things you won't know until you've lived in the kitchen for a while.
-It's hard to really know what your meal prep work flow will look like or where guests will cluster or if you'll need a carefully-stowed appliance more than you think until you've lived in the kitchen for a while.
+- There are other things you won’t know until you’ve lived in the kitchen for a while.
+It’s hard to really know what your meal prep work flow will look like or where guests will cluster or if it’ll be super annoying to get your stowed waffle maker out again and again until you’ve lived in the kitchen for a while.
 All you can do on move-in day is make your best guess and then see how everything shakes out in the weeks and months to come.

-- Set a follow-up date with your kitchen: And to that end, set yourself a reminder to re-evaluate the kitchen in a few weeks — it's all too easy to settle into familiar routines and never revisit some of the things that could make your life in the kitchen better.
+- You should set a follow-up date with your kitchen.
+And to that end, set yourself a reminder to re-evaluate the kitchen in a few weeks — it’s all too easy to settle into familiar routines and never revisit some of the things that could make your life in the kitchen better.
 In the meantime, start a list of ideas: Should you move the silverware to that other drawer?
-Does it matter that someone unloading the dishwasher blocks the sink?
+Does it matter that you need a step stool to get down a water glass?
 What would help tidy up that black hole of a pantry cupboard?